Years of service 1980–2004 Rank Staff Sergeant | Name Dave Karnes | |

 After Karnes called his wife and sister on his cell phone with instructions to relay to the authorities his whereabouts, he and Thomas were able to find two survivors."

-The three men found Will Jimeno and John McLoughlin, a pair of police officers buried in the rubble.
-Karnes spent a total of nine days at the site before returning to his office.
-Upon returning home, he reenlisted in the Marine Corps Reserve and went on to serve in the Philippines and Iraq.
-He served for 17 months, including two tours of duty in Iraq.
+Three individuals discovered Will Jimeno and John McLoughlin, two police officers entrapped within the debris.
+Karnes dedicated nine days to the rescue efforts at the site before he resumed his professional duties.
+After his return, he rejoined the Marine Corps Reserve, subsequently serving in the Philippines and Iraq.
+His military service spanned 17 months, encompassing two tours of duty in Iraq.

 In the 2006 Oliver Stone movie, World Trade Center, which tells this story, Karnes is played by Michael Shannon.
 Karnes did not cooperate in the making of Stone's World Trade Center movie due to Stone's antipathy towards U.S. President George W. Bush.
 Some critics took issue with the portrayal in the film.
 Rebecca Liss of Slate magazine observed, "The film seems to overplay his zeal without conveying his motivations and reasoning."
 It notes he is unfairly portrayed as "a robotic soldier of Christ—a little wacky and simplistic."